SLKTH/ferengi/README.md

 His website is: http://www.sjtrek.com

 No copyright infringment is intended.
 I have used BeautifulSoup to interpret all the rules and parse one out.
 So Internet is needed.
-On request and when I have permission I maybe import his text instead of using BeautifulSoup.
+On request and when I have permission I maybe will import his text instead of using BeautifulSoup.

 However this program was also intended as a exercise to using dictionaries and BeautifulSoup.